bluwy/substitute-string-action/README.md

 # substitute-string-action

-A GitHub Action to easily substitute or replace strings from a text or a file.
+A GitHub Action to easily substitute or replace strings from a text or a file using YAML!

 ## Usage